SumoLogic/sumologic-documentation/docs/manage/partitions/flex/flex-pricing-faq.md

 We recommend you configure partitions to have less than 5 TB per day flowing into them.
 This practice:

 * Reduces the cost of each query.
-* Results in faster queries, since less data has to be scanned.
+* Accelerates queries, as less data has to be scanned.

 ## How do I optimize my query using default scope?